jgrss/geowombat/doc/source/extraction.rst

 Clipping to bounds
 ------------------

-Geowombat's :func:`clip_by_polygon` is an alternative method to `geowombat.config.update`.
-The :func:`clip_by_polygon` method limits the bounds of the image to match a polygon, where the polygon can be a `geopandas.GeoDataFrame`, or a path to a file readable with :func:`geopandas.read_file`.
+Geowombat's :func:`geowombat.clip_by_polygon` is an alternative method to `geowombat.config.update`.
+The :func:`geowombat.clip_by_polygon` method limits the bounds of the image to match a polygon, where the polygon can be a `geopandas.GeoDataFrame`, or a path to a file readable with :func:`geopandas.read_file`.
 You can augment the clip by using a `query` on the polygon attributes, and if multiple polygons are present you can `mask_data` to fill `nan` where polygons are not present, or expand the clip